Siberian Light Aviation Flight 51

 Siberian Light Aviation Flight 51 was a passenger flight on September 12, 2021, by a Let L-410 Turbolet plane, from Irkutsk north to Kazatjinskoje, Irkutsk Oblast, Siberia, near Lake Baikal.
 The plane crashed about 4 kilometers (2.5 miles) from the airport.

-The cause is under investigation by the Interstate Aviation Committee (IAC or MAK), the Russian Accident Commission.
+The Interstate Aviation Committee (IAC or MAK), the Russian Accident Commission, determined that the crash was caused by the crew failing to comply with night flight rules.

 The flight was operated on behalf of Aeroservice LLC.

 Background

 The aircraft, a Let L-410 Turbolet model UVP-E20, was manufactured and commissioned in 2014.
 The Let-410 is built by Czech aerospace manufacturer Let Kunovice.

 The airline Siberian Light Aviation, also known by the name of Sila Avia, was founded in January 2017 and flies short-haul flights in Siberia and areas just southwest of Siberia such as Omsk, Tiumen, Yekaterinburg, Chelyabinsk and Nizhny Tagil.
 Their headquarters is in Magadan.
 At the time of the accident, there were eight L-410 aircraft and three Antonov An-28 aircraft in their fleet.

 After a previously spotless safety record, Flight 51 was the airline's second serious incident in 2021.
 On July 17, Siberian Light Aviation Flight 42, an Antonov-28 with 2 pilots and 15 passengers, suffered a dual engine failure and crash landed in a remote area in the Vasyugan Swamp in southwestern Siberia.
 In that accident, all of the occupants survived the accident with one crew member requiring surgery.